BrendenLasola/lol_2022/README.md

-# League of Legends Data Analysis: What effects Champion Diversity at the highest level?
+# League of Legends Data Analysis: What affects Champion Diversity at the highest level?

 ## Basic rundown of League of Legends E-Sports